quantori/Quantori-Vertex-AI-Connectors/README.md

 #### 9. Upload files to HDFS
+At this step you should upload files from GCS Storage into HDFS.
+Go step by step to complete it
 - Create a Cloud Storage Bucket:
 - This bucket will store the files you intend to upload to HDFS, as well as any associated metadata.
 You can create a bucket through the Cloud Storage browser in the Google Cloud Console.